 Unfortunately, typing emails is also not a solution in many cases.
 Have you tried walking someone through your design workflow with an email?
 If it would take you an hour to actually type and format your message, then it’s just as unproductive as a virtual meeting where half of the people are staring out of the window while secretly playing Candy Crush on their phones (because you could totally do that on a video call).

-Sure, there are a number of employee communication tools but here is a better solution… Instead of drafting emails or waiting around for scheduled meetings, try sending video email (a.k.a. screen recording).
+Sure, there are a number of employee communication tools but here is a better solution for remote team communication… Instead of drafting emails or waiting around for scheduled meetings, try sending video email (a.k.a. screen recording).
 First and foremost, this will help your team members visualize your work.
 So there’s no need to waste time drafting formal letters just for an update.
 Secondly, video email can remove the need for many of your meetings.
 If everyone is sending update videos as they progress through their assignments, there’d be no reason to hold time-consuming video calls.
 Not to mention that it would ultimately help everyone stay focused on their tasks.
 This is especially important for developers who require extra uninterrupted time to be truly productive.

 Screen recording apps are a dime a dozen, so finding the right one that is simple, fast (and preferably free) may seem like a daunting task.
-However, there are a few that are worth taking a look at and even fewer that are actually suitable for remote video communication.
-ScreenRec is a screen recording app that has been designed for team communication.
+However, there are few that are worth taking a look at and even fewer that are actually suitable for remote video communication.
+ScreenRec is a screen recording and free screen sharing software that has been designed for team communication.
 However, it does not require a group account, nor is there a need to sign up collectively.
 Simply download the app, press Alt-S and begin recording.
 Once you are finished, you’ll automatically receive a shareable link that you can copy and paste anywhere.
 So there’s no uploading for you or downloading for them.
 What’s even better is that these videos are fully secure and with 2 gigs of free cloud space, there’s a lot of improved productivity bound to happen.

 Challenge #2: Accountability